Gonococcal infection (gonorrhea). Causes. Symptoms Diagnosis and treatment. Gonorrhea in women

 • Spectinomycin.

 2 weeks after the end of the course of antibiotics, repeat tests are performed (NASBA - detection of gonococcal RNA in scrapings).
-The PCR method can be used no earlier than 30 days after the end of therapy.
+PCR method can be used no earlier than 30 days after the end of therapy.

 Loading...Loading...